Montreux jazz festival draws Prince, Sting, Marcus Miller

 Prince was already booked for three back-to-back evenings (July 13-15) at the July 4-21 festival, the first since the death of founder and director Claude "Funky" Nobs in January after a skiing accident.

-Tickets for Prince - ranging from 175 Swiss francs ($190) to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (3.00 a.m.
-ET)
+Tickets for Prince - ranging from 175 Swiss francs to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (0800 GMT)

 Other highlights include Sting on the 16th, the electronic group Kraftwerk on the 17th, Diana Krall on the 18th and Joe Cocker on the 20th.